Marion: A Suburb With Its Own Water Story

 Recent Work in Marion

-Tower Terrace Road area subdivision home — sump pump failure during May storms.
-Original 14-year-old sump pump failed sometime during an overnight storm; homeowners woke to 4 inches of water in the basement bathroom and adjacent family room.
+Tower Terrace Road area subdivision home — sump pump failure during May rainfall.
+Original 14-year-old sump pump failed sometime during an overnight rain event; homeowners woke to 4 inches of water in the basement bathroom and adjacent family room.
 Full mitigation, replaced sump with a higher- capacity unit and battery backup as part of the work.

 Why Marion Homes Need Restoration Specialists Familiar With the Area

-- Indian Creek flood mapping knowledge — knowing which streets sit in the floodplain affects scope and insurance approach from the first call.
+- Subdivision drainage knowledge — knowing which Marion neighborhoods sit on poorly-draining clay and depend on sump systems affects scope from the first call.

 - Subdivision construction familiarity— Marion's 1990s-2010s subdivisions all use similar construction patterns, and our crews recognize the typical failure points.